 At some stage, your gas bottle will run out and will need to have it replaced.
-Contact the person overseeing your accommodation for advice on where to re-fill your bottle.
+Contact the person overseeing your accommodation for advice.

 There is a good chance you will have to arrange the replacement yourself.
 Things will go much smoother if you petition a local resident or friend for assistance.
 Most petrol stations have refuel points.
 If it is less than a few kilometres away, most stations will have boys with specially designed bikes whose job it is to pick up and deliver gas bottles for a cheap price.
 Some may even have vehicle service.
 If you prefer you can also hire your own amjad or rickshaw driver for the round trip.
 The bottle will be replaced for a fee.
 Keep the receipt if the university has agreed to pay.
-Those in the SVP house are responsible for the cost of replacement.